Abe sees World War One echoes in Japan-China tensions

 Abe's December 26 pilgrimage prompted a rare statement of disappointment from Tokyo's ally Washington, which is worried about rising regional tensions and fears entanglement in any conflict over tiny, uninhabited isles in the East China Sea that are controlled by Japan but also claimed by China.

+Kennedy, who arrived in Japan last year to a fanfare of attention, said that the people of the world should cheer on leaders who try to overcome history to build a peaceful future, the newspaper said.

+She also said Japan had made an extremely constructive contribution to the region and world and by building trust with its neighbours, Japan could carry out that role with more confidence, the newspaper said.

-(Reporting by Kiyoshi Takenaka and Elaine Lies,; Additional reporting by Megha Rajagopalan and Ben Blanchard in BEIJING; Writing by Linda Sieg; Editing by William Mallard and Raju Gopalakrishnan)
+(Reporting by Kiyoshi Takenaka and Elaine Lies,; Additional reporting by Ben Blanchard in BEIJING; Writing by Linda Sieg; Editing by William Mallard and Raju Gopalakrishnan)